cbess/EvernoteCloudSDK/readme.md

 To implement in your own Mac desktop app:

-1. Copy `CBEvernote` folder to your project
+1. Copy `CBEvernote` folder to your project.
-1. Copy `evernote` folder to your project
+1. Copy `evernote` folder to your project.
-1. Add `CBEvernote.h` to your header
+1. Add `CBEvernote.h` to your header (in the PCH or where needed).

+See sample project for more guidance.

 ### Change Notes